top of page

 Set goals that are flexible and meet the client where they are.
 For example:

-These micro-goals don’t water down therapy—they make it more accessible and achievable.
+These micro-goals don’t dilute therapy; they make it more accessible and achievable.

 Step Four: Let the Plan Evolve With the Client